 2. The bank account has been emptied by the former owners and they have disappeared.

 3. The landlord shows up and demands a full year’s rent on the factory that has not been paid.
 Three hundred workers show up and demand six months in unpaid salaries.
 The local government shows up and demands two years in back taxes.
 To make it even “better” the local government colludes with the workers to take the passports of the foreign owners, lock them up in a local hotel, and then announce that they will not be able to leave town until all back payments are made.

 The above sort of scams are committed in China ALL THE TIME.
-However, their frequency and severity increase when there are waves of factory closures and bankruptcies.
-This is what is predicted for the next couple of years for China, so particular care is now required.
-For some of the things you need to be doing now to reduce your chances of problems stemming from this wave, check out last week’s post, China’s Economic Slowdown and YOUR Business.
+However, their frequency and severity increase when there are waves of factory closures and bankruptcies and our international dispute resolution lawyers are saying that they’ve seen more of these in the last six months than in the three years before that.
+For some of the things you need to be doing now to reduce your chances of problems stemming from this wave, stay tuned for tomorrow’s post.